 Admissions committees want to learn about your motivations for becoming a doctor, and standard answers like “a desire to help people” won’t cut it.
 Think about how your experiences are unique and how they have influenced your decision to pursue medicine.

-You’ll also need to take plenty of time to write, edit, and format your personal statement.
+You’ll also need to take plenty of time to write, edit, and format your personal statement—it’s just as important as any of the other med school requirements.
 Learn more about how to make your essay stand out by heeding some expert advice on writing your personal statement.

 Take the MCAT

 The Medical College Admission Test (MCAT) is a rigorous exam designed to assess your preparedness for medical school.
 It’s an extensive exam that features four sections.